-The terminal strip TB1(reference Appendix pages) allows for external input signals for remote operation of the feeder as well as output signals for voltage and wire speed measurements, for a wide variety of automatic and semi-automatic applications.
+The terminal strip TB1(reference Appendix pages) allows for external input signals for remote operation of the feeder as well as output signals for voltage and wire speed measurements, for a wide variety of automatic and semiautomatic applications.
 By making connections across specific points of TB1, such functions as the trigger and motor speed control can be controlled using an external source, such as a controller interface or a PLC (programmable logic controller).

-Figure 8

-Section C

-Optional Kits

-The following is a list of Optional Power Supply Interface Cable Kits available for the Cobramatic® Wire Feeder.

-When properly connected, these interface cables will supply all the necessary signals and power needed, from most Miller welding power supplies: a Closing Contact signal and 115VAC input power.

-When properly connected, these interface cables will supply all the necessary signals and power needed, from most Lincoln Electric welding power supplies: a Closing Contact signal and 115VAC input power.

-Section D

-Maintenance

-Routine Maintenance

-Your Cobramatic® system is designed to provide years of reliable service.
-Normal wear and component mortality may require occasional service.
+Section C Optional Kits The following is a list of Optional Power Supply Interface Cable Kits available for the Cobramatic [®] Pro Series Wire Feeder.
+8ft Interface Cable for Miller 14-Pin, 115VAC005-0316 25ft Interface Cable for Miller 14-Pin, 115VAC005-0658 When properly connected, these interface cables will supply all the neces- sary signals and power needed, from most Miller welding power supplies: a Closing Contact signal and 115VAC input power.
+8ft Interface Cable for Lincoln 14-Pin, 115VAC005-0608 25ft Interface Cable for Lincoln 14-Pin, 115VAC005-0659 When properly connected, these interface cables will supply all the neces- sary signals and power needed, from most Lincoln Electric welding power supplies: a Closing Contact signal and 115VAC input power.
+8ft Interface Cable for Thermal Arc 19-Pin, 115VAC005-0630 When properly connected, these interface cables will supply all the necessary signals and power needed, from most Thermal Arc welding power supplies: a Closing Contact signal and 115VAC input power.
+8ft Interface Cable for ESAB 19-Pin, 115VAC NOTE: The Input Wire Selector must be at TB2-5 for 115VAC input.
+Section D Maintenance Routine Maintenance Your Cobramatic [®] Pro Series system is designed to provide years of reliable service.
+Normal wear and component mortality may require occasional ser- vice.
 The number of units in operation and the importance of minimal "down time" will determine to what extent spare parts should be stocked on hand.
 If repairs do become necessary, any part can easily be replaced by qualified shop maintenance personnel.
 Maintenance of the gun will normally consist of a general cleaning of the wire guide system, including tubes, drive rolls, and conduits at regular intervals.
 Remove spatter build-up from inside of nozzles with a hardwood stick.

-The only parts on the Cobramatic® system that are subject to normal wear are the conduit, contact tips, gas cups, front body liners, wire guides, drive and idler rolls (parts that contact the welding wire).
+The only parts on the Cobramatic [®] Pro Series system that are subject to normal wear are the conduit, contact tips, gas cups, front body liners, wire guides, drive and idler rolls (parts that contact the welding wire).
 A supply of these parts should be maintained.

-Testing the Feeder

-Testing the Input Power Circuits

-The AC circuits are protected by fuses F1 and F2 (see page 15 for location).
-If these fail, especially when powering up the cabinet, remove the connectors for the components that draw on this power, J6 (Brake Solenoid), J7 (Slave Motor) and J5-3 & 4 (AC Contactor - if used) from the P.C.
-Board.
+Testing the Feeder Testing the Input Power Circuits The AC circuits are protected by fuses F1 and F2 (see page 12 for location).
+If these fail, especially when powering up the cabinet, remove the connectors for the components that draw on this power, J6 (Brake Solenoid), J7 (Slave Motor) and J5-3 & 4 (AC Contactor - if used) from the PC Board.
 Replace fuses and retrigger system.
-If fuses do not fail, isolate the problem by plugging in J4, J7, and J5-3,4 one at a time until the fuses fail.
+If fuses do not fail, isolate the problem by plug- ging in J4, J7, and J5-3,4 one at a time until the fuses fail.